 You should consider a fund's investment objectives, risks, and charges and expenses carefully before investing.
-Contact First Trust Capital Management at 1-800-988-5196 or visit www.firsttrustcapital.com to obtain a prospectus which contains this and other information about a fund.
-The prospectus should be read carefully before investing.
+Contact First Trust Capital Management at 1-800-988-5196 or visit www.firsttrustcapital.com to obtain a prospectus or summary prospectus which contains this and other information about a fund.
+The prospectus or summary prospectus should be read carefully before investing.